RatBodyFormer: Rat Body Surface from Keypoints: Evaluations with Other Data Splits

 \section{Evaluations with Other Data Splits}

-To demonstrate the generalizability of our RatBodyFormer, we further evaluate the accuracy of RatBodyFormer with other data splits. \cref{tab:dataset_detail} shows the dataset splits of D1 and D2 scenarios.
+To demonstrate the generalization capability of our RatBodyFormer, we further evaluate the accuracy of RatBodyFormer with other data splits. \cref{tab:dataset_detail} shows the dataset splits of D1 and D2 scenarios.
 The splits ``D1'' and ``D2'' in Table 1 of the main paper appear as D1-a and D2-a in this table, respectively.

 \paragraph{D1: Single Rat}

 \cref{fig:D1_histgram_others} (a), (b), and (c) show the error histograms of D1-b, D1-c, and D1-d, respectively. \cref{fig:eval_D1_another} shows qualitative results of these splits.
 Our semi-automatically annotated data improve accuracy in all these splits consistently.